http://gflooring.com//qindex.php The Ego and Mechanisms of Defence

 Here is a brief outline of Anna Freud’s defences – a list of means of protecting ourselves from thoughts, information or sensations that are troubling, anxiety-provoking or disturbing.
 Freud argued that we sought a state of constancy, or peace of mind in everyday language.
 I have taken the liberty in column three of showing how they might be employed to sustain a ‘Leave’ decision in Brexit.

 There we have the problem in a nutshell.
-Once we have taken a decision – and the vote insisted that you decide one way or the other, there was no ‘not sure’, ‘don’t know’, ‘can’t say’ option which would have been much more reflective of peoples’ realities – your defence mechanisms gather round to support that decision using the 6 defences in the chart.
+Once we have taken a decision – and the vote insisted that you decide one way or the other – there was no ‘not sure’, ‘don’t know’, ‘can’t say’ options which would have been much more reflective of peoples’ realities, your defence mechanisms gather round to support that decision using the 6 defences in the chart.

 Accepting that your decision was wrong causes loss of constancy or peace of mind and this is troubling, so we protect and hold onto our decisions, even in the face of evidence that they were misjudgements.
 And we seek alternative, positive interpretations like, ‘we will trade with the rest of the world’ – as if we did not do that already.

-There has been a complete media black-out on thinking, doubts or revisions of opinion and a determination, since the media were almost wholly pro-Brexit, to present gathering darkness as a new dawn.
-The emerging light of that dawn may show less welcome features of this new world.
-Already 61% of voters in a new YouGov poll are saying they will cut spending this Christmas.
+There has been a complete media black-out on doubts or revisions of opinion and a determination, since the media were almost wholly pro-Brexit, to present a gathering darkness as a new dawn.
+The emerging light of that dawn has shown less welcome features of this new world.